Point spectrum and hypercyclicity problem for a class of truncated Toeplitz operators: Three-term truncated Toeplitz operators

-\begin{proof} Let $P$ be a polynomial with the zeros of corresponding multiplicities at the poles of $\Psi$.
-Then the function $P\Psi$ is in the Smirnov class in $R_\beta$ and has bounded nontangential boundary values on its boundary.
-By the Smirnov theorem, $P\Psi$ is bounded in $R_\beta$.
-Also its nontangential boundary values taken from inside of $R_\beta$ coincide with the boundary values taken from the outer domains $\{|z|<|\beta|\}$ and $\{|z| >1\}$.
-Then it is easy to see (taking the contours approaching the boundary from the opposite sides and passing to the limit) that $P\Psi$ has an analytic extension through the circles $\{|z| = |\beta|\}$ and $\{|z| =1\}$.
-Thus, $P\Psi$ is an entire function of at most polynomial growth at infinity, whence $\Psi$ is rational function.
-Since $\theta$ is not a finite Blaschke product, this is impossible. \end{proof}
+The nontangential boundary values of $F/\Psi$ taken from inside of $R_\beta$ coincide with the boundary values taken from the outer domains $\{|z|<|\beta|\}$ and $\{|z| >1\}$ almost everywhere.
+Applying the Cauchy formula over the contours approaching the boundary from the opposite sides and passing to the limit (which is possible for functions in the classes $E^2$) we see that $F/\Psi$ has an analytic extension across the circles $\{|z| = |\beta|\}$ and $\{|z| =1\}$.
+Thus, $F/\Psi$ is an entire function tending to zero at infinity.
+We conclude that $F/\Psi \equiv 0$, whence $f\equiv 0$. \end{proof}

-In particular, if the boundary spectrum of $\theta$ is one point, e.g., $\sigma(\theta) = \{1\}$, then $\theta$ is meromorphic in $\co\setminus\{1\}$, and the same is true for $\Psi$, if the equation \eqref{wert} has finite number of solutions.
-To show that $\Psi$ is in the Smirnov class one needs only to show that $\Psi$ has no singular factor at $1$, that is,
+We see that in the conditions of Theorem \ref{main3} the operator $A_\Phi$ has many eigenvectors whence $A_{\bar \Phi}$ is not hypercyclic.